-Fifty years ago, on July 20, 1969, astronauts walked on the Moon for the first time.
+On July 20, 1969, astronauts walked on the Moon for the first time.
 Just a few weeks earlier, another space-age event had rocked the world: David Bowie’s single “Space Oddity” hit airwaves.
 The song, whose lyrics tell the story of an astronaut’s doomed journey into space, helped propel the artist to icon status, and five decades later, it’s still one of his most popular works.
-In honor of its 50th anniversary, here are some facts about the stellar track.

 1. "Space Oddity" was inspired by 2001: A Space Odyssey.